Sungup/sungup.github.io/_posts/2020-01-07-Installing-Ingress-Nginx-on-the-Private-Network.md

 all service node.
 I'll describe the details about the ingress near future.

 Anyway, I tried applying **MetalLB** in my home network.
 MetalLB also had been installed successfully, but worked fine only 10 minutes.
-If some wifi device connected with my home network switch, the links, between the metallb controller and home devices, has been reset.
-Finally, remove the metallb and simply export all NodePorts.
+If some WIFI device connected with my home network switch, the links, between the metallb controller and home devices, has been reset and I couldn't connect through the ingress-nginx.
+Finally, remove the metallb and simply export all NodePorts currently.

-You can download the service YAML file from the following link.
+To open the ingress load balancer service, you can download the service YAML file from the following link.
+But, the linked file will not working with our purpose, so we need to change the contents by the load-balancing environment.

 <https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/baremetal/service-nodeport.yaml>

-### Use nodeport
+### Using NodePort

 To open service with **NodePort**, make a YAML file and store following contents.
 From default service YAML file, just add the `externalIPs` array to